2027 FIBA Basketball World Cup: Venues

 In their official bid video, Qatar proposed four venues for the World Cup, and was ratified on 27 August 2025.
 According to FIBA, Qatar was selected as the host nation due to the proximity of its proposed venues; being located "in one city" and are 30 minutes apart from each other.
 Three of the four venues, Lusail Arena, Al Attiyah Arena and the Duhail Arena, were built for the 2015 World Men's Handball Championship.
-The Al Janoub Stadium, a retractable roof football stadium, will be temporarily converted into a basketball arena.
-It hosted football matches during the 2022 FIFA World Cup, as well as the 2023 AFC Asian Cup.
+The Al Janoub Stadium, a retractable roof football stadium that hosted matches during the 2022 FIFA World Cup, as well as the 2023 AFC Asian Cup, will be temporarily converted into a basketball arena.
 All four venues will also host various sports during the 2030 Asian Games.